Implementing traits

 behaviour when required.
 For example, say that there also exists a divider

-function, deployed in another contract called
+trait that describes the divide function, deployed in another contract called

 (define-trait divider